Eidsvoll Verk

 Eidsvoll Verk is a village in Eidsvoll, in Akershus County, Norway.
 It is served by Eidsvoll Verk Station on the Gardermoen Line.
 It was the site of the former Eidsvold Iron Works.
 It is also the site of the Eidsvoll Manor, where the Constitution of Norway was signed in 1814.

 Eidsvold Iron Works

 Eidsvold Iron Works (Eidsvoll Jernverk) was a former ironworks which was in operation from 1624 to 1822.
 Eidsvold Verk was opened by King Christian IV in 1624 as a foundry for iron, driven by water power from Andelva River.

 After 1634 Eidsvold Verk belonged to Gabriel Marselis, King Frederick III and Hannibal Sehested.

-In 1660, Duke Jacob of Courland purchased Eidsvold Iron Works from the Danish King and had 120 artisans relocated.
+In 1660, Duke Jacob of Courland purchased Eidsvold Iron Works from King Frederik III and had 120 artisans relocated.

 The iron works was its best era of operation under Heinrich von Schlanbusch (1688-1705) who received the property as the gift of King Christian V and his son Georg Theodor (1705-1750).